raspberrychris/mykitchenmixers/content/_index.md

 **About this Mixer**

-- INCREASED POWER: The Kenwood Chef Elite XL mixer has a 1400 W motor with 6.7 Litre bowl, increased power for heavier dough and batch baking, designed for baking, whisking, kneading and mixing
+- **INCREASED POWER**: The Kenwood Chef Elite XL mixer has a 1400 W motor with 6.7 Litre bowl, increased power for heavier dough and batch baking, designed for baking, whisking, kneading and mixing
-- NON STICK: A full set of non-stick baking tools for all your recipes including the K-beater, balloon whisk and the dough hook, the planetary mixing action also ensures a thoroughly good mix
+- **NON STICK**: A full set of non-stick baking tools for all your recipes including the K-beater, balloon whisk and the dough hook, the planetary mixing action also ensures a thoroughly good mix
-- VERSATILE: Unique fold function gives you more control over your baking for delicate mixes like brioche or pizza dough, unrivalled versatility with over 25 optional attachments
+- **VERSATILE**: Unique fold function gives you more control over your baking for delicate mixes like brioche or pizza dough, unrivalled versatility with over 25 optional attachments
-- EASY TO USE: Stay in charge with the electronic speed control and keep your kitchen clean with the splash guard.
+- **EASY TO USE**: Stay in charge with the electronic speed control and keep your kitchen clean with the splash guard.
 Easy head tilt helps you add ingredients
-- EASY TO CLEAN: Mixer with baking tools are dishwasher safe for quick and easy cleaning
+- **EASY TO CLEAN**: Mixer with baking tools are dishwasher safe for quick and easy cleaning

 ## Cuisinart Sm-50 5.5 - Quart Stand